thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

 * `--source_tag`: str, default `None`
     * a string that will be added to the document metadata at the key `source_tag`.
 Useful when using filetype combination.
+    It is EXTREMELY recommended to include a source_tag to any document you want to save: especially if using recursive filetypes.
+This is because after loading all documents WDoc use the source_tag to see if it should continue or crash.
+If you want to load 10_000 pdf in one go as I do, then it makes sense to continue if some failed to crash but not if a whole source_tag is missing.

 * `--loading_failure`: str, default `warn`
     * either `crash` or `warn`.
 Determines what to do with